 When an alarm occurs, the corresponding alarm screen appears to indicate the cause of the alarm.
-The causes of alarms are classified by error codes.
-Up to 25 previous alarms can be stored and displayed on the screen (alarm history display).
+The causes of alarms are classified by alarm numbers.
+Up to 50 previous alarms can be stored and displayed on the screen (alarm history display).